JavGuerra/Sinclair-QL-SCR-viewer/README.md

 The resulting image can be downloaded in PNG format with a size of 1024x768 pixels.

-The 'index.html' file is self-contained, and can be downloaded and used on your computer.
+The 'index.html' file is self-contained, and can be downloaded and used on an offline computer.

 To test it, you can use the file 'qlcolors_scr' which is a screen image in mode 8.